neha-kay/Kiko-plus/_posts/2017-06-02-my-world-beliefs.md

 ### There's always more to learn, always more to improve on.
 I am obsessed with self-improvement -- always have been, always will be.
 I fundamentally believe no matter how awesome I am (or not am), there is always more to improve on, always more to learn.
 Maybe I'm not the most generous person now, BUT if I wanted to be, I *totally could*.
 I don't think this obsession with self-improvement will ever change.

-### Perception is just as important, if not more important, than objective measurement and often needs to be actively managed.
+### Perception is just as important as objective measurement and often needs to be actively managed.
 Victor Cheng puts it beautifully here:

 > > In the Olympics and many other sporting events, you don’t need to worry about perceptions.
 Your performance is measured down to the hundredths of a second.
 It is objective.